How clinical trials are supervised

 - The results so far

-The data monitoring committee look at the early results of the trial.
-They then produce a short report recommending that the trial should
+The committee looks at the early results of the trial.
+It then produces a short report recommending that the trial should

 - Continue as it is